-The simulation of a complete glass melting furnace often results in large computation times.
-One of the reasons for this is that the model uses the, so-called, SIMPLE(R) pressure-correction method to solve the incompressible Navier-Stokes equations.
-It is well known that the SIM-PLE(R) method often needs many iterations before an accurate solution is obtained.
-To reduce the large computation times of the SIMPLE(R) method, a Krylov subspace acceleration of the SIMPLE(R) method has been developed.
-The GCR (Generalized Conjugate Residuals) method has been used for this purpose since this method can be applied to the non-symmetric matrices which result from discretization of the Navier-Stokes equations.
+The simulation of a complete glass-melting furnace often results in large computation times.
+One of the reasons for this is that the model uses the so-called SIMPLE(R) pressure-correction method to solve the incompressible Navier-Stokes equations.
+It is well known that the SIMPLE(R) method often needs many iterations before an accurate solution is obtained.
+To reduce the large computation times of the SIMPLE(R) method, a Krylov sub-space acceleration of the SIMPLE(R) method has been developed.
+The generalized conjugate residuals (GCR) method has been used for this purpose since this method can be applied to the non-symmetric matrices that result from the discretization of the Navier-Stokes equations.
 The new method presented in this paper is called GCR-SIMPLE(R).